tomdalling/memex/README.md

  - [X] CLI for mounting volume
  - [X] CLI for ejecting volume
  - [X] CLI as shortcut for mounting, running script, then ejecting
+ - [ ] Auto commit changes to separate git repo that only holds the data dir